luizbgomide/sovereign/rules.md

 ### Mortal Injury and Stabalization

 When a Delver is reduced to zero HP from taking [damage](#damage), they are Mortally Injured.
-They will die at the end of the sixth round after their incapacitation unless stabilized by an ally or some special ability.
+They will die at the end of the sixth [Round](#round) after their incapacitation unless stabilized by an ally or some special ability.
 A Mortally Injured character is helpless, takes no actions, and does nothing useful.

-Stabilizing an ally is a [Main Action](/combat#main-action) that requires a DEX/Heal or INT/Heal skill check with a DC of 8 plus the number of full Rounds since the target fell.
+Stabilizing an ally is a [Main Action](/combat#main-action) that requires a DEX/Heal or INT/Heal [skill check](#skill-checks) with a DC of 8 plus the number of full [Rounds](#round) since the target fell.
 If the medic lacks a [healer’s kit](/equipment#healers-kit), this difficulty is increased by 2.
 Only one ally can try to stabilize a victim per round, though others can attempt to aid their check (via a [group check](#group-checks)).
 Attempts may be retried each round for as long as hope lasts.

-Once stabilized, the victim remains incapacitated for one Turn before recovering with 1 HP and the [Frail](#frail) condition.
+Once stabilized, the victim remains incapacitated for one [Turn](#turn) before recovering with 1 HP and the [Frail](#frail) condition.

 NPCs who aren’t important enough to merit a name die instantly when reduced to zero HP.